If you are new to how technology is saving businesses money, you may be asking yourself, ‘What is CCTV monitoring and how does it work?

-CCTV monitoring can also be referred to as monitored CCTV, off-site security camera monitoring, and 24/7 remote monitoring.
+These types of systems are also referred to as monitored CCTV, off-site security camera monitoring and 24/7 remote monitoring.

 Which businesses are most suited to CCTV monitoring?

-To put remote CCTV monitoring in context, businesses operating at a site with a large perimeter or with significant assets to protect achieve the most ROI from monitored CCTV.
+To offer some context, businesses operating at a site with a large perimeter, or with significant assets to protect, achieve the most ROI from deploying these systems.

-Car dealerships, solar farms, warehouses, wind farms, and construction sites are all businesses that meet the above criteria.
+Therefore, car dealerships, solar farms, warehouses, wind farms and construction sites are all businesses that meet the above criteria.

-A car dealership would use CCTV monitoring to spot and deter security threats such as theft.
+A car dealership would use these solutions to spot and deter security threats such as theft.

-Owners and operators of a warehouse would invest in CCTV monitoring to protect all the goods it is storing.
+Owners and operators of a warehouse would invest in these systems to protect all the goods they store.

-Construction sites look to protect plant machinery and tools, and operators of solar farms need to protect panels, copper wiring and more.
+Construction sites look to protect plant machinery and tools, while operators of solar farms need to protect panels, copper wiring and more.

-By now you may be thinking, what’s the advantage to moving your security offsite?
+By now you may be thinking, what’s the advantage of moving your security offsite?

-Remote CCTV monitoring performs the same function, using technology as opposed to people, at the fraction of the cost.
+Remote monitoring performs the same function, using technology as opposed to people, at a fraction of the cost.

-The cameras are connected to the internet, and footage fed to an offsite monitoring station.
+- The cameras are connected to the internet and footage is fed to an offsite monitoring station.

 In the industry, we call this an alarm receiving centre (ARC).

-If an intruder or threat is detected, or sensor triggered, an alarm is raised, and your off-site monitoring team will view the footage immediately.
+If an intruder or threat is detected, and a sensor is triggered, an alarm signal is sent to an offsite ARC.
+When this happens, your off-site monitoring team will view the footage immediately.

 Why switch from managing and monitoring your CCTV internally to remotely?